 Statement of Accountability and Responsibility

-The President, through the Executive Director of Plant Operations, Maintenance, Safety and Security (POMSS), the Executive Director of Human Resources, the Student Affairs Officer, and appropriate departments, shall be responsible for enforcing Safety and Security policies.
+The President, through the Vice President of Finance/Chief Financial Officer and the Director of Facilities, the Executive Director of Human Resources, the Student Affairs Officer, and appropriate departments, shall be responsible for enforcing parking and road policies.
 Campus Safety and Security officers have the authority to enforce the policy.
-POMSS shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The Facilities and Operations Office shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 NM Stat § 29-5-1 (1996 through 1st Session 50th Legislature)